chris-529/cse15l-lab-reports/index.md

  ![Image](image2.png)
 * The working directory was `/home` at the time the command was run.
 * After the command was run, it changed the working directory to `/lecture1`.
-This is because our `/home` directory had a lecture1 directory, which was the argument passed to `cd`.
+This is because our `/home` directory is the sub directory of `/lecture1`, which was the argument passed to `cd`.
 * This was not an error.

 *File as argument:*